frobino/blog/README.md

 _includes:
 - layouts in njk format

-about:
-- a simple separate page: using md syntax

 css:
 - makeup

+pages:
+- contains extra pages
+- about: a simple separate page using md syntax
+- archive: a more complex separate page using njk extra syntax

 posts:
 - posts in md format linking to the njk layout
 - posts.json: this file will apply the data inside to all of the files in our posts folder.
   We could add this info in each post.md file in the --- header and remove the json file if preferred.

-archive.njk:
-- a more complex separate page: using njk extra syntax

 index.njk:
 - main (home) page: using njk extra syntax